-Tesla has published an interesting new design sketch of what auto sleuths dub the ‘Model 2’ hatchback with a short wheelbase, strong shoulder line and a coupe-style roof.
+Tesla had then published an interesting new design sketch of what auto sleuths dub the ‘Model 2’ hatchback with a short wheelbase, strong shoulder line and a coupe-style roof.
 The release was part of Tesla’s official announcement in its WeChat account calling for people to apply for jobs at the upcoming design and engineering centre.

 I think something that would be super cool would be to create a China design and engineering centre to actually design an original car in China for worldwide consumption.
 I think this will be very exciting.
 I think China has some of the best art in the world, and I think it’s something that would be appreciated on a worldwide basis.
-I think it should be done, and we’re gonna do it.Tesla CEO Elon Musk, at the Tesla Model 3 delivery event in China this year
+I think it should be done, and we’re gonna do it.Tesla CEO Elon Musk, at the Tesla Model 3 delivery event in China in January 2020

 China could prove to be a major market for Tesla as the country is taking to EVs faster than anywhere in the world and has a high technology adoption rate.
 China is the biggest world market for electric vehicles and has many EV manufacturing OEMs such as BYD, BAIC, SAIC, Geely and Changan and it should take Tesla 3 years before we see the first fruits of its Chinese tech centre.